kxgames/glooey/docs/composing_widgets.rst

 Although the basic implementation achieves its goal of making labeled checkboxes reusable, there are a few ways it could be more idiomatic and user-friendly.
-First, it could allow subclasses to control the specific Checkbox and Label widgets that it uses, and the spacing between them.
-We can accomplish this by making HBox, Label, and Checkbox inner classes.
-Second, it could toggle the checkbox in response to clicks anywhere in the widget.
+First, it could allow subclasses to control the specific `Checkbox` and `Label <glooey.text.Label>` widgets that it uses, and the spacing between them.
+We can accomplish this by making `HBox`, `Label
+<glooey.text.Label>`, and `Checkbox` inner classes.
+Second, it could toggle
+the checkbox in response to clicks anywhere in the widget.
 Third, it could mimic more of the checkbox interface, so users wouldn't need to know about the underlying checkbox.
 None of these improvements are really central to the topic of how to make a composite widget, but I think it's worth seeing a more polished implementation:

 .. demo:: composing_widgets/polished_labeled_checkbox.py